mikeshaggy/CryptoTracker/README.md

 ## Description

-CryptoTracker is a simple Java application for tracking cryptocurrency portfolios.
-It allows users to manage multiple portfolios, add and delete trades, and view portfolio details.
-The application leverages the CoinAPI to fetch real-time exchange rates for cryptocurrencies.
+CryptoTracker is a user-friendly Java application designed for efficient cryptocurrency portfolio management.
+Users can seamlessly handle multiple portfolios, add or remove trades, and access detailed portfolio insights.
+Leveraging the CoinAPI, the application ensures real-time exchange rates for accurate and up-to-date cryptocurrency valuations.

 ## Technologies